 We specifically will support Dell, Apple, Lenovo and selected Samsung computers.
 We specifically will not support Sony, Toshiba, or Fujitsu computers.

-FAS provides one client computer for every full-time faculty member* and every full-time administrative position.
+Arts & Science provides one client computer for every full-time faculty member* and every full-time administrative position.
 The computer will be a standard configuration desktop or laptop unit.
 Any variations from standard configurations must be paid by a department or research account.

 Printers for full-time faculty staff computers will be replaced on an as needed basis.